 Side effects: Increased libido, possible darkening of all moles and freckles

 How?
-Like all of the other injectable peptides, it is injected using a very small needle, into the skin over your stomach or hip
+It is injected using a very small needle, into the skin over your abdomen or hip 5 days a week

 Before receiving peptide therapy, Dr. Bogard needs to assess your health and see whether the treatment would benefit you.

-To find out more about peptide therapy and how you could benefit, call Well Aging Med today, or schedule an appointment using the online tool.
+To find out more about peptide therapy and how you could benefit, call Well Aging Med today.